jolpica/jolpica-f1/docs/endpoints/circuits.md

 ### fastest

-**Filters for only circuits that have had a race with a lap that was the ranked in the specified position**
+Filters for a list of circuits where a race finished with a driver completing a lap that was the ranked in the specified position.

 `/fastest/{lapRank}/` -> ex: `/ergast/f1/fastest/24/circuits/`